 Not only is Savannah a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider Savannah a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 Savannah is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In terms of college education, Savannah is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.20% of adults 25 and older in the city have at least a bachelor's degree.